 If you have tweens or teens, switch over to this post: Chinese Mandopop Music: Pop, Rock, and Hip Hop Songs!

 Teach kids to love Chinese with music

 When my daughter was 2, I decided to learn Chinese with her.
 Initially, she was resistant to new Mandarin words and would demand, “No more Chinese, mommy!”
-Thankfully, Chinese music won her heart!
-Four years later, Chinese songs continue to spark her interest in speaking Chinese and she likes to sing with her little brother!
+Thankfully, Chinese music won her heart.
+Years later, Chinese songs continue to keep both of my children interested in speaking Chinese.
+Now they’re often sing and dancing, putting on silly shows together!

 Warming up with Chinese translations of English songs

 Although there are many options on this list, please don’t feel like you need to download them all at once!
 Instead, start with 1 or 2 albums.
 Gradually expand your playlist as your family outgrows prior songs.

 These familiar tunes bridged the difficult and daunting transition of learning Chinese.

 Growing to love original Chinese music